cvmfs-contrib/cvmfs-tutorial-2021/docs/00_azure_cloud_resources.md

   <img src="../img/cyclecloud_reset_node_step_3_of_3.png" alt="CycleCloud reset node (3/3)" width="300px"/>
   </p>

+Keep in mind that this implies that this node will have a different IP address afterwards!

 ### Resetting all nodes (entire cluster)

 If you want to restart from scratch on *all* nodes, you can do so to.